Sterling Silver Maltese Cross Double Cufflinks [Pattern 03Red]

 Enamel: EFCOLOR Transparent Red

-Come in smart Black Leatherette Cufflink Box with a Numbered Provenance Certificate from the Malta Crafts Council.
+Come in smart Black Leatherette Cufflink Box with a Certificate from the Malta Crafts Council and a leaflet (shown) explaining the history of the cross.

 All our items are individually hand crafted and will therefore be unique.
 As such they may vary slightly from the picture shown.